olitrussle/blog/_posts/2017-06-19-meet-the-team-dan.md

 title: 'Meet The Team: Dan'
 excerpt: >-
-  Dan joins Trussle as our first QA (Quality Assurance) Engineer, making sure everything we release is perfect.
+  Dan joins Trussle as our first QA (Quality Assurance) Engineer, making sure everything we produce - in terms of our website and our product - is perfect.
 thumbnail_filename: DanMeetTheTeamSquare.jpg
 author: Lydia Bower
 date: '2017-06-19 T00:00:00.000Z'